 Call Georgia 811 to report the damage, even if utility services are not interrupted.
 Operators are available 24/7, 365 days a year to take emergency calls, 811 or 1-800-282-7411.
 If an underground utility containing a hazardous material is damaged and hazardous material is leaking, the contractor is required to notify 911 immediately regardless of the size of the facility.

-Some of the marks at my excavation site have faded and several flags are missing.
+Some of the marks at my excavation site have faded.
 Can I get the lines re-marked?

 Yes.
 Simply contact Georgia 811, dial 811 or 1-800-282-7411, and request that your lines be remarked.
 Once you call, you must cease all excavation work until the utility companies remark their lines.

 Does Georgia 811 offer training for excavators and contractors?

 Yes!
 Georgia 811 offers a number of training courses on the law, online locate request entry and many other subjects.
 Please visit the Training & Education page to review course descriptions and register for training.
 If you do not know the Georgia 811 liaison in your area, click here.

 Should I pre-mark my site?